 - ACEP Program Page

 - ACEP–ALE Fact Sheet

-For estate planning purposes, a gift is a lifetime transfer of assets for which you receive no payment for less than market value, also known as a bargain sale.
-A well-planned gift can be an effective way to transfer assets, often tax-free.
+For estate planning purposes, a gift is a lifetime transfer of assets for which no payment is received or less than market value, also known as a bargain sale.
+Well-planned gifts can be an effective way to transfer assets, often tax-free.

 Life insurance should be considered as part of a comprehensive estate plan.
 Term and whole life are the two basic types of life insurance policies.
 Term life insurance is a contract that will pay benefits if the insured dies during the term of the contract; it is the less expensive of the two kinds of insurance.
 Whole life insurance provides death benefits, which are similar to those of term insurance, and gradually builds cash value over time as premiums are paid.
 Life insurance can be used to fund buy/sell agreements, replace the value of assets that have transferred to another family member, establish trusts, provide for nonfarm heirs, or pay estate taxes.